• 0

 • Intermediate level

-Pruning roses can be a thorny subject for beginner gardeners.
+Knowing how to prune roses can be a thorny subject for beginner gardeners.
 Have you ended up owning some really awkward gnarled roses?
 Maybe you have moved house and found some thorny atrocities in your borders.
 Not sure where to start to get them back into shape?
 Are you thinking you may just dig them up?
 Well, stop right there!
-This guide will show you how you can easily renovate your Roses, even if you've never pruned a plant before.
+This guide will show you how you can easily renovate your roses, even if you've never pruned a plant before.

 For beginner gardeners, roses can be daunting and intimidating to keep.
-When I first started gardening I too had these feelings.
-I didn't know how to manage them or what to do with them after they had flowered.
-Leading to the couple I had turned into nasty tangled messes!
+When I first started gardening, I, too, had these feelings.
+I didn't know how to manage them or what to do with them after they had flowered, leading to the couple I had turned into nasty, tangled messes!
 It's so easy to opt for a shrub or herbaceous perennial instead.
+But I want you to know that pruning roses is relatively easy when you know how and can help keep your garden looking its best.

-This guide will show you just how easy it is to prune even the most unruly of roses, whipping them back into shape in a couple of seasons.
-I'm going to show you how you can do this without any drama or even skill.
-All you're going to need is some sharp secateurs and gloves, never forget the gloves!
+This guide will show how easy it is to prune even the most unruly roses (click here to jump straight to instructions), whipping them back into shape in a couple of seasons.
+I will show you how to prune roses without any drama or even skill.
+All you're going to need is some sharp secateurs and gloves—never forget the gloves!

 1. When to prune roses?